Calculate Income Tax on Google Pay Transactions: Taxes in India & Tax on UPI Transactions

 Calculate Income Tax on Google Pay Transactions

 Apps for digital payments like Google Pay are very quickly replacing cash in the traditional method of making payments.
-Yet, in order to replace something as prevalent and frequently used as cash, it must offer a sizable number of benefits, particularly with a conservative group of society like the Indians, who tend to be highly cautious of technology.
+If you want to substitute something as simple and commonplace like cash must to be able to provide very striking and convincing advantages, particularly for a demographic that is traditionally dominated by Indians who tend to be skeptical about the technology.

 Do you know how to calculate income tax on google pay transactions?